holly-cummins/holly-cummins.github.io/content/posts/draft--bonkers-beans/index.md

 Carver was orphaned at an early age.
 Slavery was abolished and Carver was raised as a son by his former master.
-However, educational prospects in his area were limited, so Carver travelled across the country, working through school and then university as he did so.
+However, educational prospects in his area were limited, so Carver travelled across the country, working his way through school and then university as he did so.

 Even after the abolition of slavery, life was bleak for African Americans in the South.
 Cotton is an unusually needy crop,